Gratitude Journaling: Build a Daily Habit

 Choosing the Right Journal

 If you’re searching for inspiration, take a look at The Best Gratitude Journals to Inspire Your Daily Practice and The Best Gratitude Journals for Women.
 Each recommendation is thoughtfully chosen to support different styles of reflection.
+How to Start a Grateful Journal for Daily Peace and Happiness.

 What to Write in a Gratitude Journal

 One of the most common questions is, “What should I write?”
 The answer is simpler than it seems.
 Write what’s true for you in that moment.
-It might be a big milestone or something small — sunlight on your face, the sound of laughter, or the lesson hidden in a challenge.
+It might be a big milestone or something small: sunlight on your face, the sound of laughter, or the lesson hidden in a challenge.
 Gratitude journaling works because it captures reality through the lens of appreciation.

 Here’s a simple format to guide your reflections: